 This page will provide useful links for students to assist with the career planning process.

-1. My Blueprint www.myblueprint.ca/ocsb All OCSB students have access to this site.
+1. My Blueprint www.myblueprint.ca/ocsb All OCSB students have access to this site and are automatically logged in if they go through the Student Portal.
 The functions are extensive including:

 Interest inventories, learning styles, personality, etc. tests